Loan Remission Program

 - The loan remission may not be applied against computer loans contracted under the Computer Loan Guarantee Program.

-- You must submit the loan remission application within three years of completing your studies.
+- You must submit the loan remission application within three years of completing the program for which remission is requested.

 For more information, contact the financial assistance office of your educational institution.
 You can also contact our client services: dial 418‑643‑3750 (Québec City), 514‑864‑3557 (Montréal) or 1‑877‑643‑3750 (toll-free in Canada and the United States).